SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 ## How to use it

-Take some time to read the Deploy on [SonarQube on Kubernetes](https://docs.sonarqube.org/latest/setup/sonarqube-cluster-on-kubernetes/) page.
+Take some time to read the Deploy [SonarQube on Kubernetes](https://docs.sonarqube.org/latest/setup/sonarqube-cluster-on-kubernetes/) page.
 SonarQube deployment on Kubernetes has been tested with the recommendations and constraints documented there, and deployment has some limitations.

 ## Uninstalling the chart